-Government grants received
+Government grants received 2021 2020

-Millions of Euros 2021 2020

 Spain 3.5 1.8

 Total 3.5 1.8

-11.8 TAXONOMY INFORMATION
+11.8 Taxonomy information

 In 2018 the European Commission published its "Action Plan: Financing Sustainable Growth", thereby setting in motion a comprehensive strategy with regard to sustainable finance.
 One of the objectives established in that action plan was to reorient capital flows towards sustainable investment in order to achieve sustainable and inclusive growth.